erkyrath/glkterm/readme.txt

 * Version History

 1.0.###:
-    Fixed a bug in Unicode normalization (thanks David Fletcher).
+    Fixed bugs in Unicode normalization and case-changing (thanks David Fletcher and David Kinder).

 1.0.0:
     Support for all the Glk 0.7.1 features: window borders, line input